oasis-open/odata-rapid/docs/spec/rapid-pro-resource_description.md

       "lastName": { "$Type": "Edm.String" },
       "title": { "$Type": "Edm.String" }
     },
-    "serviceRoot": {
+    "Service": {
       "$Kind": "EntityContainer",
       "company": {
-        "$Type": "enterprise.company"
+        "$Type": "jetsons.company"
       },
       "competitors": {
         "$Collection": true,
-        "$Type": "enterprise.company"
+        "$Type": "jetsons.company"
       }
     },
-    "$EntityContainer": "enterprise.serviceRoot"
+    "$EntityContainer": "jetsons.Service"
   }
 }
 ```

 Types are defined within a namespace.
-The namespace defined for this service is `enterprise`.
+The namespace defined for this service is `jetsons`.

-Within the `enterprise` namespace two types are defined: `company` and `employee`.
+Within the `jetsons` namespace two types are defined: `company` and `employee`.

 Properties representing meta information about the model, such as key, type, kind, collection, contains target,
 and entity container, are prefixed with a dollar sign (`$`).